lgroszyk/Acme.FootballTables/README.md

 - LazyCacheProvider (using the LazyCache.AspNetCore library)
 - RedisCacheProvider (using the Microsoft.Extensions.Caching.StackExchangeRedis library)

+The application was also used to recall me some other features in ASP.NET Core, eg.:
+- integration testing (WebApplicationFactory)
+- mapping objects (Automapper)
+- setting up logger (Serilog)

 The subject of the application are football league tables - data rarely modified by admin user, and often read by standard users.

 The application uses ASP.NET Identity.
 In order to use all app options, you must create a user account and log in to it.